AlgoLab/forgenom_summerschool2025/index.md

 ---
 layout: index
-description: July 8-14, Ischia, Italy
+description: July 8-14 2025, Ischia, Italy
 ---

 <img class="img-fluid" src="assets/img/ischia1.png" alt="Ischia picture">

-Welcome to the first **FORGENOM II** Summer School and Hackathon.
+Welcome to the 2025 Summer School and Hackathon.
 The event will be organized in the beautiful Ischia, Summer 2025.

 ### PhD School on Modern Bioinformatics towards Pangenomics